 Tire problems are not just an inconvenience.
 They can be a threat to your life and safety.
-Every day, drivers in Florida are seriously injured and even killed because a defective or damaged tire malfunctions on the road and causes a car accident.
+Every day, drivers in Florida are seriously injured and even killed because a defective or damaged tire malfunction on the road and causes a Miami car accident.
 A tire failure can cause even the most skilled and experienced driver to lose control of the vehicle.
 Because it usually happens at highway speeds, the results can be catastrophic.

 If you suffered injuries in this type of crash, a defective tire, lawsuit, and recall lawyer in Miami, FL can help you pursue the compensation you deserve.
 Tire manufacturers have a responsibility to make products that are safe and reliable.
 When a manufacturer cuts corners in order to save on costs or rushes products to market, it leaves customers vulnerable to serious dangers.

 Taking on a huge manufacturing company on your own can be stressful and intimidating.
-At the Law Offices of Anidjar & Levine, our defective products lawyers regularly fight and win cases for our clients against large corporations.
+At the Law Offices of Anidjar & Levine, our Miami defective products lawyers regularly fight and win cases for our clients against large corporations.
 We want to put our knowledge and resources to work for you and help you win the money you deserve to cover your injuries and property damage.

 We offer free case evaluations to car accident victims in Miami.
-You can meet with a member of our team, ask questions, and receive straightforward advice on your options.
+You can meet with a team member, ask questions, and receive straightforward advice on your options.
 To schedule an appointment with one of our team members, call us at >1-800-747-3733 today.

 What Causes Tires to Become Defective, Damaged, or Part of a Recall?

 Many tires on the market today are known as steel-belted radials.
 They feature two layers of steel covered by tread.
 Over time, particularly in hot climates, the tread can become separated from the steel belt.
-Known as “tread separation,” this issue can result in a catastrophic tire failure while driving at highway speeds.
+Known as “tread separation,” this issue can result in catastrophic tire failure while driving at highway speeds.